stephenverderame/cpp_book/src/functional/functional_types.md

     }
 }
 ```
-As shown in the example, variants also have the `emplace()` member function for constructing a value directly in the variant.
+As shown in the example, variants also define the `emplace()` member function for constructing a value directly in the variant.

 We can use `std::visit` to perform a function templated on the type the variant holds.
 Using *constexpr if* we can perform a different action based on what the variant holds.
 Constexpr if is an if statement that is evaluated at compile time.
 Thus, when using constexpr if, the compiler can determine which branch is taken and inline that choice directly in the code.
-This makes it look like in the compiled code that there wasn't a conditional to begin with.
+This makes it look like there wasn't a conditional to begin with if you were to look at the compiled code.
 ```C++
 std::variant<char, int, double> getGpa();